 Michael Buckstein is an educator and performer based in Pittsburgh, Pennsylvania.
 He is a graduate of the University of Pittsburgh, at which he earned a Bachelor of Arts Degree in Music and a Bachelors of Science Degree in Psychology.
 Michael is also a graduate of the Indiana University of Pennsylvania (IUP), at which he earned a Bachelors of Science in Education Degree in Music Education.
 His primary teachers include Karl Priore (Pitt) and Dr. Kevin Eisensmith (IUP).

-Michael has a wealth of musical experiences, both in coursework and performing ensembles.
-He has taken classes in Theory, Composition, and Music Production/Recording.
+Michael has a wealth of musical experiences.
 He has performed in a multitude of large and small ensembles, spanning many genres.
 Large ensembles include the University of Pittsburgh Varsity Marching Band, University of Pittsburgh Pep Band, University of Pittsburgh Symphonic Band, University of Pittsburgh Symphony Orchestra, University of Pittsburgh Jazz Ensemble, IUP Symphony Band, IUP University Chorus, IUP Wind Ensemble, and the Allegheny Brass Band.
-Small ensembles include The Allies of the Boulevard, Kappa Kappa Psi Brass Quintet, Kappa Kappa Psi Wind Quintet, Kappa Kappa Psi Trumpet Ensemble, IUP Trumpet Ensemble, Legacy Brass Quintet and the Plum Brass Quintet.
+Small ensembles include The Allies of the Boulevard, Kappa Kappa Psi Brass Quintet, Kappa Kappa Psi Wind Quintet, Kappa Kappa Psi Trumpet Ensemble, IUP Trumpet Ensemble, Legacy Brass Quintet, Basement Brass, and the Plum Brass Quintet.
 He also has experience performing in pit orchestras for musicals, performing for Nine and Legally Blonde during his tenure at Pitt.

 In addition to being a performer, Michael also composes, arranges, and orchestrates.
 He primarily writes for band, and his arrangements have been played by the Pitt Band, Plum High School Marching Band, and the Plum Brass Quintet.
 He also has experience writing for film, writing a song and the score for "Main Street", a short film by Willie Hollis.
 Michael uses Finale Music Notation Software.